gracelang/language/standardPrelude/standard.md

     // true if predicate holds for any of the elements of self

     find(predicate: Block1⟦T,Boolean⟧) ifNone(notFoundBlock: Block0⟦T⟧) -> T
-    // returns an element of self for which predicate holds, or the result of applying notFoundBlock is there is none.
+    // returns an element of self for which predicate holds, or the result of
+    // applying notFoundBlock if there is no such element.

     copy -> Set⟦T⟧
     // returns a copy of self